Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Perturbative expansion and differential bending

-The above result is pivotal since it demonstrates that even if the local effective curvatures $K^+$ and $K^-$ were identical, a non-zero birefringence would still arise if the photon paths differ ($\delta u_+ \neq \delta u_-$) within the background gravitational field.
+Physically, the boundary term measures the change in the \emph{background-curvature} flux induced by the polarization-dependent displacement of the photon orbit.
+A nonzero contribution therefore requires $\delta u_+\neq \delta u_-$, i.e.\ genuinely distinct polarization-dependent geodesics.
+While one can construct special cases in which the bulk integrand difference $\Delta(K\sqrt{\gamma})$ is suppressed on $D_0$ yet $\delta u_+-\delta u_-\neq0$, this requires a non-generic cancellation in the curvature/area densities; in typical NLED models the same mode dependence that produces trajectory splitting also yields $\Delta(K\sqrt{\gamma})\neq 0$.
+In particular, for an exceptional non-birefringent theory in which $g^{\mu\nu}_{\rm eff,+}$ and $g^{\mu\nu}_{\rm eff,-}$ coincide (up to a common conformal rescaling) one has $\delta u_+=\delta u_-$ and hence the boundary contribution vanishes identically; Born-Infeld electrodynamics is of this type \cite{Boillat:1970gw,Obukhov:2002xa}.
 For finite distances, the limits of the angular integration $\phi_\text{S}$ and $\phi_\text{R}$ (corresponding to $r_\text{S}$ and $r_\text{R}$) are finite, meaning the birefringence accumulation is truncated relative to the asymptotic case.
 The truncation leads to the finite-distance corrections we aim to isolate in the final subsection.